realCheesyQuesadilla/THMWreath/answers.md

 #### You are trying to use sshuttle to connect to 172.16.0.100.
 You want to forward the 172.16.0.x/24 range of IP addreses, but you are getting a Broken Pipe error.
 What switch (and argument) could you use to fix this error?
 -x 172.16.0.100

+#### Excluding the out of scope hosts, and the current host (.200), how many hosts were discovered active on the network?
+2

+#### In ascending order, what are the last octets of these host IPv4 addresses? (e.g. if the address was 172.16.0.80, submit the 80)
+100, 150

+#### Scan the hosts -- which one does not return a status of "filtered" for every port (submit the last octet only)?
+150

+#### Let's assume that the other host is inaccessible from our current position in the network.
+Which TCP ports (in ascending order, comma separated) below port 15000, are open on the remaining target?

+#### Assuming that the service guesses made by Nmap are accurate, which of the found services is more likely to contain an exploitable vulnerability?